mortezakowkabi/jcb-persian-documentation/011-Component-Scripts.md

 Convention:

 * Methods starting with `get` automatically become available as `$this->usagedata`.
-* The “get” prefix is dropped, and the remaining part is made lowercase.
+* The "get" prefix is dropped, and the remaining part is made lowercase.

 So `getUsageData()` → `$this->usagedata`.